FonzTech/DigitalSigner/README.md

 ***

-# Bonus Part: Client Certificate Authentication
+# Optional Part: Client Certificate Authentication
 You can use `SSLContext` to achieve Client Certificate Authentication, and `X509KeyManager` to choose the certificate to be used, by defining its alias.
 Take a look at the `ClientCertAuth.java` class for further information about the process.